rubyworks/minitap/README.md

 ### Minitest 5+

-MiniTest 5+ has new reporter system and plug-in API.
+MiniTest 5 has a new report system and plug-in API.
 Minitap takes advantage of this new API to allow the TAP-Y or TAP-J formats to be selected via command-line options instead of requiring that the format be set in the test helper scripts.

-Instead, simply add `--tapy` or `--tapj` after a isolated `-` separator on the ruby test command invocation, e.g.
+To use simply add `--tapy` or `--tapj` after an isolated `-` separator on the ruby test command invocation, e.g.

-    $ ruby -Ilib test.runner.rb - --tapy
+    $ ruby -Ilib test/runner.rb - --tapy

 In your test helper scripts be sure you have the standard Minitest line: